filasieno/conceptbase-cc/README.md

 Software development for the ConceptBase.cc metamodeling system

 ---
-ConceptBase.cc is a multi-user deductive database system with an object-oriented (data, class, metaclass, meta-metaclass, etc.) makes it a powerful tool for metamodeling and engineering of customized modeling languages.
+ConceptBase.cc is a multi-user deductive database system with an object-oriented data model and unlimited classification levels that makes it a powerful tool for metamodeling and engineering of customized modeling languages.
 The system is accompanied by a highly configurable graphical user interface that builds upon the logic-based features of the ConceptBase.cc server.

 Development started in 1987 at the University of Passau, then moved on to